 7. Boutique Shopping

 Mount Dora is a great place for a road trip or getaway for shopping, eating, and people-watching.
-Downtown Mount Dora features an enclave of locally-owned shops and boutiques, as well as a handful of really great restaurants.
+Downtown Mount Dora features an enclave of locally-owned shops, boutiques, and a handful of really great restaurants.

 8. Amazing Desserts

 One of the things to love about Mount Dora is the selection of tasty dishes on the local menus.
-Even if you don’t eat a meal there, at least stop by Olive Branch Grille for palate pleasing desserts.
+Even if you don’t eat a meal, at least stop by Olive Branch Grille for palate-pleasing desserts.
 This Mediterranean and Italian eatery has a large selection of handmade desserts.
-Choices include tiramisu, chocolate lava cake, gelato, creme brûlée, traditional NY cheesecake, and a few others.
+Choices include tiramisu, chocolate lava cake, gelato, creme brûlée, traditional NY cheesecake, and others.

 I had the Limoncello Mascarpone Cake that was out of this world good!
-I think the name of the dessert pretty much sums up the decadent flavor, but it was also light and fluffy, and the lemon sponge cake wasn’t too sweet.
+The dessert’s name pretty much sums up the decadent flavor, but it was also light and fluffy, and the lemon sponge cake wasn’t too sweet.
 Yum!

-If you are on the go and in a hurry, pop by Allyson A. Bake Shop, known for upscale baked goods including cupcakes, muffins, cookies, and scones.
+Suppose you are on the go and in a hurry, pop by Allyson A. Bake Shop, known for upscale baked goods, including cupcakes, muffins, cookies, and scones.
 They also feature a good selection of coffee and tea drinks.